 Read the Potato Genome Sequencing Consortium: Final Report for GB from 2012.

-Watch this video of Dr Jeanne Jacobs from Plant & Food Research explaining the work of the Potato Genome Sequencing Consortium.
+Watch this YouTube video, featuring Dr Jeanne Jacobs, from Plant & Food Research explaining the work of the Potato Genome Sequencing Consortium.

 Watch this video The Potato Genome from Rural Delivery looking at the multi-national project to map the potato genome.